18 of America’s Best Cities for a Long Weekend

 Where to stay: Art lovers: You must try the 21c Museum Hotel in downtown Louisville.

-From honky-tonk bars up and down Broadway Street to the Grand Ole Opry, there’s really no escaping live music when you’re in Nashville.
+From honky-tonk bars up and down Broadway to the Grand Ole Opry, there’s really no escaping live music when you’re in Nashville.
 If you want real-deal country, head to Robert’s Western World.
 Want to spot the next big thing?
 Make sure you get to the 90-person venue at Bluebird Café early.
 Bring home an epic keepsake from Hatch Show Print, the letterpress design shop known for its iconic posters.